 - pending federal and state legislation

 Multinational and e-commerce companies must be especially rigorous regarding data compliance because they deal with cross-border data flow.
 Full implementation by member states of the European Union Data Protection Directive (EUDPD) has created a complex network of privacy and data protection regulation, for example.
 And countries outside the European Union have developed or are considering drawing up their own privacy regimes.

-Organizations contemplating multinational and e-commerce undertakings must understand and comply with privacy and data protection requirements for all countries where data is collected, processed and stored.
+Organizations contemplating multinational and e-commerce undertakings must understand and comply with privacy and data protection requirements for all countries where employee, customer and consumer data is collected, processed and stored.
 This requires reconciling the laws of more than one country.
-Holland & Knight's international offices and global network of local counsel and multilingual attorneys can assist with this, as well as with your other international compliance requirements.
+Our data privacy and security lawyers can assist with this, as well as with your other international compliance requirements.

 The Full Range of Services You Need